If you would like to present a clinic at the convention, please fill out our online form (click here).

 First time?
 If you are considering offering your first clinic, it may help to look through this presentation (click here).

 These are some of the clinics that will be available at the Pacific Coast Region Daylight Limited 2025 Convention.
 More will be added to this page as information becomes available.
+Click on the links in this table to see more details below, or you can just scroll down.

 Bob Chaparro: Establishing an Era For Your Model Railroad